 Part of managing a City is making sure that the cost of services balances with available revenue.
 This is challenging for cities because there are a lot of things that the city doesn't actually control; such as new laws that require staff time to oversee, or changes in state rules that reduce a city's revenues.
 Since the great recession, this has become even more challenging.
 To address the many decisions the city will need to make going forward, the city has embarked on a fiscal and organizational sustainability process.
 Community feedback in this process is key!

 Starting in November of 2019 and continuing through the summer of 2020, the city will be reviewing every aspect of city services and staffing to be sure we can get on a path to long term sustainability.
 Below are links to important presentations that summarize aspects of this process including a process overview, department overview, revenue options, technology investments, core staffing needs, and infrastructure.
 After we complete our reviews of each of the areas, we will prepare an online options tool that will allow the community to participate in the process by having the chance to balance priorities and resources.

-The first of two sessions
+The second of two sessions

 Session 2 - Infrastructure (3 part series)

 - Watch the Video

 - Section 1 - Utility & Enterprise Funded - Water, Wastewater, Airport, Marina and Turning Basin